uhh-lt/kaldi-tuda-de/README.md

 ## Prerequisites

 The scripts are only tested under Linux (Ubuntu 14.04).
 Download and install Kaldi and follow the installation instructions.
-You can download a recent version using svn:
+You can download a recent version using git:

 ```
  git clone https://github.com/kaldi-asr/kaldi.git kaldi-trunk --origin golden